 Sept.
 1, 2008 Monday

 Had breakfast at the other Gasthaus with the other guests – most of them from Germany.
 Found out one couple had skipped out on their hotel bill and Hansi paid.
 That is so mean.
 We then drove around to Branko’s to say hello to his wife.
-His laws was immaculately groomed except for a large square area.
+His lawn was immaculately groomed except for a large square area.
 “I wonder why he didn’t cut there,” asked Charlie.
 We soon found out.
 Branko has a couple of pet goats.
 He lets the grass grow for them to eat.

 Next stop to Andre’s apartment building and then his bistro where I had a scoop of ice cream.
 We then said our goodbyes to everyone.
 Hansi and I took off to Maribor to see about land registry and my birth documentation.
 Turns out, we were at the wrong office for the registry and the priest who had the documentation was out.
 Hansi brought me back to Charlie because he had to say Mass at 6PM.
 He is more or less free all day unless there is a wedding, a christening, a funeral and such but he has to be back by 6PM to say mass.